Pulpit Today Sermon

 Notice how God scolded Israel in Isaiah 29:13.
 “This people draw near with their words and honor Me with their lips, but their hearts are far from Me, and their reverence for Me consists of tradition learned by rote.”

-- Before I leave this point let’s look at David.
+Before I leave this point let’s look at David.
 There were times that David conquered Philistines because he explicitly obeyed God’s tactical instructions.
 But again, it wasn’t the strategy itself that brought victory.
 The secret to David’s success is found in our opening text.
 Psalm 16:7-8 says: “I will bless the Lord who has counseled me; indeed, my mind instructs me in the night.
-(8) [Here’s the key] I have set the Lord continually before me; [and] because he is at my right hand I will not be shaken.”
+(8) [Here comes the key] I have set the Lord continually before me; [and] because he is at my right hand I will not be shaken.”

 (Transition) Since this is the case, our ambition should be to spend time with Jesus and, like David, “set the Lord continually before” us.
 But how do we “set the Lord before” us?